polyrhythm-project/new-polyrhythm-project-website/participate/index.md

 ## Past Experiments

 There are 5 experiments for which data collection has closed.
-You can still access the experiments, but your data will not be collected
+You can read the results in the "Research" section of this website.

+If you want to learn more about how the experiements were run and data collected, you can still access the experiments and provide responses.
+Your data will be recorded anonymously, but it will not be used for analysis.
+All recorded data will be deleted manually from the Qualtrics platform periodically.

 ### Perceived Musical Qualities I (2019)